 SONO SPACES SOUTH was founded in 2016 by Karl Heine and Bob Walker of Surveys & Forecasts, LLC.
 Karl met Bob when he licensed a desk at SoNo Spaces North in 2015.
 They formed Space Partners LLC to launch 5,000 Square Feet of additional coworking space at 23 South Main Street in downtown SoNo.

 SONO SPACES NORTH — THE ORIGINAL CONCEPT

 In 2011, Karl Heine created SoNo Spaces — with an assist from kHyal at fiZz Agency — as an extension of the way his own work style had evolved.
 Since 2008, he and kHyal, had begun to work remotely from other US cities, and in places like Berlin and Paris when traveling for business.
 They became interested in the share culture cultivating in Manhattan and Brooklyn because of the rising costs of real estate, and the need to collaborate on resources.
 They had friends that were pioneering in the coworking arena, and they attended many events in different coworking locations.

-At heart, it was always about community, and the idea that community can be found throughout the world.
-While Karl created his own coworking space in Connecticut, he also leased collaborative office space at WeWork SoHo West in New York City, and has worked remotely in other cities throughout the US and in many European cities including: Zurich, Basel, Milan, Venice, Toulon, Fabriano, Cannes, Florence, Brussels, Antwerp, Berlin, Paris, London, Buenos Aires and Barcelona.
+At heart, it was always about community and the idea that community can be found throughout the world.
+While Karl created his own coworking space in Connecticut, he and kHyal both also leased collaborative office space at WeWork SoHo West in New York City, and has worked remotely in other cities throughout the US and in many European cities including: Zurich, Basel, Milan, Venice, Toulon, Fabriano, Cannes, Florence, Brussels, Antwerp, Berlin, Paris, London, Buenos Aires and Barcelona.

 At SoNo Spaces, we believe that collaboration is not tied to one community or another but is a universal truth that expands exponentially.